 The New Democrat Coalition is made up of 104 forward-thinking Democrats who are committed to pro-economic growth, pro-innovation, and fiscally responsible policies.
 New Democrats are a solutions oriented coalition seeking to bridge the gap between left and right by challenging outmoded partisan approaches to governing.
 New Democrats believe the challenges ahead are too great for Members of Congress to refuse to cooperate purely out of partisanship.

 The Coalition's Work in the 116th Congress:

-The New Democrat Coalition (NDC) is the largest it has ever been with 103 total Members and 42 Freshman Members.
-Our record-breaking membership makes us the largest ideological House caucus, and New Democrats make up more than forty percent of the Democratic Caucus and two thirds of the freshman class.
+The New Democrat Coalition (NDC) hovers around historic highs with 104 total Members and 42 Freshman Members.
+Our record-breaking membership makes us the largest Democratic ideological House caucus, and New Democrats make up more than forty percent of the Democratic Caucus and two thirds of the freshman class.

-We are laser-focused on growing the economic pie and creating jobs in every part of this country.
-Folks in every zip code should have economic opportunity – whether they live in urban areas, suburbs, and rural America.
-Whether engaging on infrastructure, the future of work, or other issues, there’s an enormous need for impact as the Coalition works to create greater economic opportunity for more Americans across the nation.
+NDC Members are laser-focused on growing the economic pie and creating jobs in every part of this country.
+Folks in every zip code should have economic opportunity – whether they live in urban areas, suburbs, or rural America.
+Whether engaging on infrastructure, the future of work, or other issues, our coalition is leading the effort to create greater economic opportunity for more Americans across the nation.

 The New Democrat Coalition has an 11 Member leadership team.
-Under the leadership of Vice Chair for Policy Suzan DelBene, the Coalition has launched 8 policy task forces with 31 Members serving as co-chairs.
-All of the task forces have been active, holding meetings, and pushing forward bold ideas and innovative solutions through the development of policy principles, NDC-wide bill endorsements, and advocacy within committees and the caucus.
+We have eight active policy task forces with 31 Members serving as co-chairs.
+All of the task forces have pushed forward bold ideas and innovative solutions through the development of policy principles, NDC-wide bill endorsements, and advocacy within committees and the caucus.
 Read more for a full list of the NDC-endorsed bills and priorities.
 Read more about the scope of each Task Force below, or in Roll Call and Politico.